Aylur/gnim/docs/gobject.md

 > [!WARNING]
 >
-> The value is checked by reference, this is important if your property is an
+> The value is checked by reference, which is important if your property is an
 > object type.
 >
 > ```ts